gregpalmr/alluxio-trino-edge-cache/README.md

 f.
 Back in the first shell session window, run a third Trino query:

-     trino>

      SELECT mktsegment, AVG(acctbal) FROM default.customer
      WHERE  acctbal > 3500.00 AND acctbal < 4000.00
      GROUP  BY mktsegment, acctbal;

 g.
 Again, in the second shell session window, recheck the number of Alluxio Edge cache files and you should see that the number of cache files did not change.
 The third query, while different from the other two queries, was able to get all of its data from the Alluxio Edge cache and did not have to go to the S3 under store (MinIO) to get the data.
 And it did not have to cache any more data either.
 Run the command: